simplex-chat/simplex-chat/docs/rfcs/2023-09-12-remote-profile.md

 ## Proposed UX flow

+> For now, desktop and mobile roles are mutually exclusive.
+> Mobile device can only host remote session, while desktop devices can only remote-control.

 ### On a mobile device

 1. A user opens sidebar and clicks "use from desktop" in the "You" section, starting remote controller discovery.